Acid Mine Drainage

-When the mining process exposes the sulfides to water and air, together they form sulfuric acid.
+When the mining process exposes the sulfides to water and air, together they react to form sulfuric acid.

 This acid can dissolve other harmful metals and metalloids (like arsenic) from the surrounding rock.

 Acid mine drainage can be released anywhere on the mine where sulfides are exposed to air and water -- including waste rock piles, tailings, open pits, underground tunnels, and leach pads.

 Acid drainage is often marked by "yellow boy", an orange-yellow substance (visible in the photo on this page) that occurs when the pH of acidic mine-influenced water raises above pH 3 (approaching more neutral conditions), so that the previously dissolved iron precipitates out.

 Harm to fish & other aquatic life

 Acid mine drainage can have severe impacts on fish, animals and plants.
 Many impacted streams have a pH of 4 or lower -- similar to battery acid.

 For example, acid and metals runoff from the Zortman Landusky mine in Montana has harmed biological life in a dozen streams in the Little Rocky Mountains.

-Water treatment can be a significant economic burden if a company files for bankruptcy or refuses to cover water treatment costs.
+Water treatment can be a significant economic burden to the public if a company files for bankruptcy or refuses to cover water treatment costs.